andy-twosticks/pod4/README.md

 to validate as in the example above).

-In passing I should note that validation is _not_ run on list: every record that list returns should be complete, but the `model_status` will be :empty because validation has not been run.
+In passing I should note that validation is _not_ run on list: every record that list returns should be complete, but the `model_status` will be :unknown because validation has not been run.
 (This is partly for the sake of speed.)

 You should be aware that validation is not called on `set`, either.
 Because of that, it's entirely